mattwojo/webvr/webvr-docs/essentials.md

 - If the page does not handle [`webglcontextrestored`](https://developer.mozilla.org/en-US/docs/Web/Events/webglcontextrestored) correctly, ensure that handlers to [`webglcontextlost`](https://developer.mozilla.org/en-US/docs/Web/Events/webglcontextlost) do NOT call arg0.preventDefault(), as that will opt-out of our fallback behavior.

 ## Mouse input
 Some platforms (including Windows Mixed Reality) disable the mouse cursor on the 2D desktop when the user is wearing a headset.
 Mouse input (position deltas and button presses) can be accessed whilst in an exclusive mode WebVR application through the use of pointer lock, which should be requested on a page element (usually the canvas, for convenience).
-Note that whilst the page is presenting to an HMD and mouse input is restricted, the requirement for user consent to get pointerlock is waived.
+Note that whilst the page is presenting to an headset and mouse input is restricted, the requirement for user consent to get pointerlock is waived.

 - To enable mouse clicks whilst in VR, pages should request pointerlock in response to the [`vrdisplaypointerrestricted`](https://w3c.github.io/webvr/spec/1.1/#window-onvrdisplaypointerrestricted-event) event.